GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 ---
 # Q&A

-  * If Celery can use Reddis or RabbitMQ for it's message transport, can Boilest use Reddis?
+  * If Celery can use Redis or RabbitMQ for it's message transport, can Boilest use Redis?

     Not in Boilest's current state, and probably never.
-Reddis doesn't 'support' prioritization of messages technically at all or as well as rabbit does.
+Redis doesn't 'support' prioritization of messages technically at all or as well as rabbit does.
 Boilest currently uses RabbitMQ's prioritization of messages to encode the video files with the highest ROI for encoding time.

-- Why does Boilest use RabbitMQ over Reddis?

-    I happened to have RabbitMQ with the management plugin already installed.

 - What's in /Old?

-  A lot of previous itterations/experiments with this project:
+  A lot of previous iterations/experiments with this project:
   - Different containers for tasks
   - Different queues
   - FFprobe via configuration files
   - Experiments with Flask font end
   - And more

-  They're worth keeping around for refrences/discussion on [r/learnpython](https://www.reddit.com/r/learnpython/)
+  They're worth keeping around for references/discussion on [r/learnpython](https://www.reddit.com/r/learnpython/)

 ---
 # Todo List